lrswss/co2ampel/README.md

 BME280, DS3231).
 Alternatively you can replace the LoRa shield with a Wemos ProtoBoard shield and solder the three 4-pin headers in parallel to D1 (SCL), D2 (SDA), 3.3V and GND on top of the board.
-If you're using a ProtoBoard you also need two 4.7k pull-up resistors from D1 and D2 to 3.3V or I2C communication will proably fail.
+If you're using a ProtoBoard you also have to add two 4.7k pull-up resistors from D1 and D2 to 3.3V or I2C communication will proably fail.

 The SCD30 CO<sub>2</sub> sensor, BME280 break-out board and DS3231 RTC are each
-soldered to a 4-pin Dupont cable which in turn connect to the 4-pin I2C header on either the LoRa or a Wemos ProtoBoard shield.
+soldered to 4-pin Dupont cables which in turn connect to the 4-pin I2C header on either the LoRa or a Wemos ProtoBoard shield.
 Double check that all SCL pins are connected to D1 and all SDA pins to D2.
 The Vcc input of all I2C modules **must** be connected to 3.3V of the Wemos stack